-Calling Jack “Captain” gives them away cold and means two things.
-One, they know of Jack Steal.
+Calling Ben “Captain” gives them away cold and means two things.
+One, they know of Ben Cannon.
 And two, they’re federals, or at least on the side of the US government.
 Which means the PC is against the breakaway.
 Armed enemies in their midst.
-Had Jack not seen the incongruities with their scantily-clad decoy, they would have pulled up, offered assistance to the damsel in distress like any good Marine would have done, and boom—four shots to four heads, close range, like that.
+Had Ben not seen the incongruities with their scantily-clad decoy, they would have pulled up, offered assistance to the damsel in distress like any good Marine would have done, and boom—four shots to four heads, close range, like that.
 Sky wouldn’t have reached the scene before the shooters ghosted.

 We were damn lucky.
 No doubt about that.

-The Ranger looks up at Jack and says, “You’re not better than us, you know.”
+The Ranger looks up at Ben and says, “You’re not better than us, you know.”

 “Should we call an ambulance, sir?”
-Gray says to Jack.
+Gray says to Ben.

-As Jack is sliding in, he winces and grabs his left side just above his hip bone.
+As Ben is sliding in, he winces and grabs his left side just above his hip bone.
 It’s wet.
 He looks down.

 “Shit,” he says.
 “I got hit.”

 He slams the passenger door, smiles and waves to the residents while pressing his hand to the wound, which he can feel is only a flesh wound, in-and-out, through the love-handle.

 They drop the banged-up army Rangers off at the local police precinct with instructions to charge them with attempted murder, get a doctor for them, asap, and hold all three for future prisoner exchanges.
 Which experience tells Ben might start happening soon.